On this page

 Triggers when a user adds a new row to a selected worksheet.

-Returns rows that match the criteria specified on a selected worksheet.
+Returns rows that match the criteria specified in a selected worksheet.

-In order that Integromat can work with your Google Sheet file, the file must comply with several requiremens.
+In order for Integromat to work with your Google Sheet file, the file must comply with several requirements.

-The trigger "Watch a worksheet" retrieves only new rows that were not before filled in.
-If, for example, the row 23 is newly filled in, the trigger will process it.
-Afterwards, this row will be deleted and overwritten with a new row.
-Once this happens, the trigger will not return the row 23 a second time.
+The trigger "Watch a worksheet" retrieves only new rows that have not been filled in before.
+For example, if row 23 is newly filled in, the trigger will process it.
+Afterwards, the previous row will be deleted and overwritten with the new filled in row.
+Once this happens, the trigger will not return row 23 a second time.

-The first row of a worksheet is always considered a header row (columns captions) and the trigger does not return it.
+The first row of a worksheet is always considered a header row (columns, captions) and the trigger does not register it as one to return.

 The file must not contain a full blank row.
-An empty row terminates a file.
-If there are any rows after the blank row, they will not be processed.
+If a blank row exists, it terminates the file and no rows after the blank row will be processed.

-To connect your Google account to Integromat, follow the general instructions Connecting to services.
-After you click the Create a connection button, Integromat will redirect you to the Google website where you will be prompted to grant Integromat access to your account:
+To connect Google Sheets to Integromat you must connect your Google account to Integromat.
+To do so, follow the general instructions for Connecting to services.
+After you click the Continue button, Integromat will redirect you to the Google website where you will be prompted to grant Integromat access to your account:

-Example: Suppose, you have at your disposal a file containing among other characteristics, names of people, their age (column age) and height (column height).
-Let´say you want to select all people who are over 25 years, with a height of maximum 185 cm and named Petr or Karel (column name).
+Example: Suppose, you have at your disposal a file containing among other characteristics, names of people, their age (column age), and height (column height).
+Let's say you want to select all people who are over 25 years old, with a height of up to 185 cm and named Peter or Charles (column name).
 The filter below selects only data that meet these criteria.

-Note: To specify the name of the column to be filtered, use the name displayed in Integromat in parenthesis.
-Example: Let´s suppose you have a column named
+Note: To specify the name of the column that is to be filtered, use the name that is displayed in Integromat in parenthesis.
+For example, suppose you have a column named

 Employee age (employeeage).
 The filter will look like: